 Santa Ana River Mouth - Orange County California - Between Newport Beach California and Huntington Beach California

-The Santa Ana River Mouth often has some extremely dangerous conditions occur.
+The Santa Ana River Mouth often has some extremely dangerous conditions.

-The Surf in the open ocean outside of the river mouth is often some of the largest in Orange County (especially on a South Swell)
+The Surf on the open ocean outside of the river mouth is often some of the largest in Orange County (especially on a South Swell).

-Actually, I'm not sure it is legal to paddle in the flood channel - though it is a navigable body of water and part of a river so article 10 of the California constitution should allow paddling here.
+Actually, I'm not sure it is legal to paddle in the river / flood channel - though it is a navigable body of water and part of a river so article 10 of the California constitution should allow paddling here.
+I have navigated the Santa Ana river on a SUP all the way from Hamilton Avenue to the Ocean.

 The Santa Ana River Mouth is where a channel has been cut to empty the Santa Ana River into the Pacific Ocean.